Brotherscodes/Cyber_Security_Intrusion_Prevention/README.md

  `Benign`: Harmless or well intentioned, the opposite of malicious.

- `DDoS`:  Distributed Denial of Service (DDoS) attacks.
+ `DDoS`:  Distributed Denial of Service (DDoS).
 A term used to identify a type malicious attack.

 <br>